Animal locomotion: Animal transport

-Some animals change location because they are attached to, or reside on, another animal or moving structure.
-This is arguably more accurately termed "animal transport".
+Some animals change location by phoresis, meaning that they are temporarilyl attached to, or residing on, another animal or moving structure.

 Remoras

-Some remoras, such as this Echeneis naucrates, may attach themselves to scuba divers.
+Remoras use their sucker-like organ to attach themselves to a larger animal and be carried about with it.

 Remoras are a family (Echeneidae) of ray-finned fish.
 They grow to 30–90 cm long, and their distinctive first dorsal fins take the form of a modified oval, sucker-like organ with slat-like structures that open and close to create suction and take a firm hold against the skin of larger marine animals.
 By sliding backward, the remora can increase the suction, or it can release itself by swimming forward.
 Remoras sometimes attach to small boats.
 They swim well on their own, with a sinuous, or curved, motion.
 When the remora reaches about 3 cm, the disc is fully formed and the remora can then attach to other animals.
 The remora's lower jaw projects beyond the upper, and the animal lacks a swim bladder.
 Some remoras associate primarily with specific host species.
 They are commonly found attached to sharks, manta rays, whales, turtles, and dugongs.
 Smaller remoras also fasten onto fish such as tuna and swordfish, and some small remoras travel in the mouths or gills of large manta rays, ocean sunfish, swordfish, and sailfish.
 The remora benefits by using the host as transport and protection, and also feeds on materials dropped by the host.

 Angler fish

-In some species of anglerfish, when a male finds a female, he bites into her skin, and releases an enzyme that digests the skin of his mouth and her body, fusing the pair down to the blood-vessel level.
+In some anglerfish, when a male finds a female, he bites into her skin, and releases an enzyme that digests the skin of his mouth and her body, fusing the pair down to the blood-vessel level.
 The male becomes dependent on the female host for survival by receiving nutrients via their shared circulatory system, and provides sperm to the female in return.
 After fusing, males increase in volume and become much larger relative to free-living males of the species.
 They live and remain reproductively functional as long as the female lives, and can take part in multiple spawnings.
 This extreme sexual dimorphism ensures, when the female is ready to spawn, she has a mate immediately available.
 Multiple males can be incorporated into a single individual female with up to eight males in some species, though some taxa appear to have a one male per female rule.